Robert The Bruce: The Father of Scottish Independence

 Both Bruce and his father supported King Edward I’s invasion of Scotland in 1296, hoping themselves to gain the crown.
 It is unsurprising that they were disappointed when Edward I took over the reign of Scotland.
 For 10 years from 1296, Scotland was ruled as a province of England by King Edward I.

-In 1298 Bruce became a guardian of Scotland.
+In 1298, Bruce became a guardian of Scotland.
 After an argument with John Comyn, his biggest rival for the Scottish throne, he stabbed him to death in a church in Dumfries.
-Shortly afterwards he claimed the throne and was crowned at Scone on March 25 1306.
+Shortly afterwards he claimed the throne and was crowned alongside his wife, Elizabeth, at Scone, on March 25th 1306.

 Robert The Bruce And The Spider Legend